Agents of Discovery: Results

 We now proceed to investigate the impact of varying the prompt.
 All runs in this section are based on GPT-4.1, since it offers good balance between performance and cost.
 The first part compares the prompts that introduce changes to the \textit{task} (Default, Ideas, ML), the second part compares the different paraphrasings of the ML prompt.
 The FBL prompts will be discussed separately in Section~\ref{sec:fbl}.

 Fig.~\ref{fig:results:nonfbl_prompts} shows the number of calls and max SIC for the Default, Ideas, ML, and Ideas+ML prompts.
-The number of successful runs were overall high, with at most 3 failed runs of 16, apart from the Ideas+ML prompt which failed 6 runs (all due to erroneous formatting of the score file).
+The number of successful runs were overall high, with 15, 16, 13 and 10 successful runs (out of 16) respectively.
+The most common failure mode was erroneous formatting of the score file.
 The number of calls is fairly consistent across all prompts.
 When it comes to the max SIC, the default prompt performed the worst, with the Ideas prompt closely following.
 Without the ML hint, it seems that encouraging the agent to think outside of the box, and pick the most ``unique'' idea, only resulted in minor improvements compared to the default.
 Interestingly, in the majority of the runs with the Ideas prompt, the agent starts by examining the data, and then decides that given the similarity between all 1D distributions and summary statistics, the most promising approach is unsupervised anomaly detection (most often using IsolationForest).
 Paradoxically, it seems as if encouraging the agent to explore different ideas led it to consistently choose the same method.
+This leads to very similar performance between runs, with the one outlier resulting from the agent changing its approach to a RandomForest after not being able to find an anomaly with the IsolationForest.
 Adding the ML hint to the Ideas prompt helped: for the Ideas+ML prompt we saw a much wider range of chosen methods, both supervised and unsupervised.
 As seen in the plots, this also led to a wider spread of the max SIC, although the regular ML prompt still led to a slightly higher average.
+In both cases, the average maximum SIC is pulled up by outliers.
+As discussed in Section~\ref{sec:physics_performance}, the outlier in the ML case comes from using a Boosted Decision Tree, whereas the the ML+Ideas one comes from using a RandomForest.

 Fig.~\ref{fig:results:prompt-stability} shows the number of calls and max SIC for the various prompt paraphrasings.
 Here the standard ML prompt is referred to as version zero, v0.
 With all prompts, the agent was able to successfully finish its runs most of the time, with at most 4 out of 16 runs failing.
 We view this as a rather normal fluctuation, considering the performance in the previous sections.
 It seems that providing the agent with more context, including flattery (v0: ``best physics AI'') and potential threats (v3/v4: ``survival of humanity/the LHC''), helps its physics performance.
 Interestingly, there is no correlation between physics performance and number of calls.
 The high-performing prompts v3 and v4 use the least number of calls, while v2 uses the most.
 The one outlier run in v2 in regards to number of calls is due to the agent neglecting to call the \verb|end_project| tool, and instead sending responses that it is finished and is ready to take on the next task from the user.
 It is not clear why this happened, as the full context in this run is smaller than the context window of the model.
 The run was finally terminated when the agent reached its maximum number of calls.